adocasts/.github/profile/README.md

 ---

-### Some of Our Series
+### Some of our series
 Adocasts series are collections of lessons spanning multiple topics with a common theme
 - [Let's Learn AdonisJS 6](https://adocasts.com/series/lets-learn-adonisjs-6)
 - [AdonisJS in 30](https://adocasts.com/series/adonisjs-in-15)
 - [Building with AdonisJS & Inertia](https://adocasts.com/series/building-with-inertiajs)